jornada-im/jrn_metadata/docs/JRN_metadata_standards.md

 * [Jornada specific thesauri](https://github.com/jornada-im/jrn_metadata_standards) - currently there are 2, which are still in development.
 * [LTER Core Areas](https://lternet.edu/core-research-areas/)
 * EML creators can also define keywords independent of these vocabularies (no \<keywordThesaurus\> tag).

+From the Jornada thesauri, be sure to include:

+* A Jornada placename keyword
+* A Jornada study name keyword
+* The Jornada study ID as "study {NNN}", where {NNN}
+ is the 3 digit study ID within the package ID (middle 3 digits)
+* Either the "core" or "non-core" keyword

 ## \<intellectualRights\>